 If you tried the above 2 options and couldn’t get verified AND are spending a considerable amount of money on Facebook Ads ($50k/mo+), try reaching out to them via your assigned Ad Account Representative and see if they can submit a verification request on your behalf.

 Anyone that meets the 4 verification criteria stated by Facebook (authenticity, uniqueness, completeness and notability).

 What are the benefits of having a blue or grey badge?
 Is it worth it?

 - Automatic EGO boost (come on, you feel good when you see it)

-- Boosts the credibility of your business.
+- Boosts the credibility of your business or your personal brand.
 Users will know they are interacting with the real page and not an impostor or fake account.

 - Clients will know that you take your social media game serious, specially if you are an Ad Agency.

 - Verified pages will rank higher on Facebook’s Graph Search and on Google search results (Read how to do SEO).

 To be honest, other than having a shiny badge next to your name, having a verified checkmark is not that exciting or worth it, specially if you are paying for one.
 I would highly encourage you not to buy facebook verification.